How to Fix - "Outlook 365 Stuck at Updating Inbox and Outbox"?

 This should fix the issue and Outlook should be able to update the Inbox and Outbox folders immediately.

-However, you should check if all emails are synchronized and available in your new OST file.
+After this, ensure that all emails are synchronized and available in your new OST file.
 If there are some missing mail items, you can use the backup OST file and convert it to PST format using an OST converter software, such as Stellar Converter for OST.
+You can then import the PST file into the new OST file to restore the missing mail items.
+Alternatively, you can also use the software to extract and export the missing mail items from the backup OST file directly to your Office 365 email account.

-Read more, The OST File Has Reached The Maximum Size
+Read more: The OST File has Reached the Maximum Size

 Conclusion